jbferet/prospect/paper/paper.md

                               Refl = SubData$Refl,  Tran = SubData$Tran)
 ```

-## PROSPECT inversion using the optimal spectral domains specific to each constituent
+## PROSPECT inversion using optimal spectral domains for each constituent

 The function `Invert_PROSPECT_OPT` performs PROSPECT inversion using optimal spctral domains
 defined in [@feret2019; @spafford2021].
 The optimal spectral domains are specific to each constituent,